MichaelTrestman/kubes4noobs/tut.md

-1. If you prefer to create your cluster in a specific zone, you can target the zone by running `gcloud config set compute/zone PREFERRED_ZONE`, for example, you could use 'us-west1-a' as the value of `PREFERRED_ZONE`.
+1. (Optional) If you prefer to create your cluster in a specific zone, you can target the zone by running `gcloud config set compute/zone PREFERRED_ZONE`, for example, you could use 'us-west1-a' as the value of `PREFERRED_ZONE`.

-2. Create a cluster in your google cloud by running:
+2. Create a cluster in your Google cloud by running:

    `$> gcloud container clusters create YOUR_CLUSTER_NAME`

-	he output should confirm that your cluster is up and running (this output below is for creation of a 		cluster called 'noobcluster' in a google cloud project called kubes4noobs).
+	The output should confirm that your cluster is up and running (the output below is for creation of a 		cluster called 'noobcluster' in a Google cloud project called 'kubes4noobs').
 This can take a few minutes.

 ```
 Creating cluster noobcluster in us-west1-a...
 Cluster is being health-checked (master is